-Elinor Nash Barrett born 1927 to Irma Hamilton Nash and William Nelson Nash, also graduated from Kenton Senior High School in 1945 and attended Bowling Green State University.
+Elinor Nash Barrett (1927-2018) was born to Irma Hamilton Nash and William Nelson Nash, also graduated from Kenton Senior High School in

+1945 and attended Bowling Green State University.
 Activities included the choir of the First United Methodist Church, in which she sang for over 40 years, Eastern Star, and Minerva Club.